natenka/pyneng-book-en/docs/source/book/21_textfsm/README.rst

     ['ID', 'Hop']
     [['1', '10.0.12.1'], ['2', '15.0.0.5'], ['3', '57.0.0.7'], ['4', '79.0.0.9']]

-Строки, которые совпали с описанным шаблоном, возвращаются в виде списка списков. Каждый элемент - это список, который состоит из двух элементов: номера хопа и IP-адреса.

-Разберемся с содержимым скрипта:
+Lines that match the described template are returned as a list of lists.
+Each element is a list that consists of two elements: hop number and IP address.

+Let’s sort out the content of script:

-* traceroute - это переменная, которая содержит вывод команды traceroute
+* traceroute - a variable that contains traceroute command output
-* ``template = open('traceroute.template')`` - содержимое файла с шаблоном
+* ``template = open('traceroute.template')`` - content of TextFSM template file is read into a *template* variable
-  TextFSM считывается в переменную template
-* ``fsm = textfsm.TextFSM(template)`` - класс, который обрабатывает шаблон
+* ``fsm = textfsm.TextFSM(template)`` - class that processes a template and creates an object from it in TextFSM
-  и создает из него объект в TextFSM
-* ``result = fsm.ParseText(traceroute)`` - метод, который обрабатывает
-  переданный вывод согласно шаблону и возвращает список списков, в котором каждый элемент - это обработанная строка
-* В конце выводится заголовок: ``print(fsm.header)``,
-  который содержит имена переменных и результат обработки

-С этим выводом можно работать дальше. Например, периодически выполнять команду traceroute и сравнивать, изменилось ли количество хопов и их порядок.

-Для работы с TextFSM нужны вывод команды и шаблон:

-* для разных команд нужны разные шаблоны
-* TextFSM возвращает результат обработки в табличном виде (в виде списка списков)
-* этот вывод легко преобразовать в csv формат или в список словарей
+* ``result = fsm.ParseText(traceroute)`` - method that handles output according to a template and returns a list of lists in which each element is a processed string
+* At the end, ``print(fsm.header)`` header is displayed which contains variable names and processing result

+We can work with that output further.
+For example, periodically execute traceroute command and compare whether the number of hops and their order has changed.

+To work with TextFSM you need command output and template:

+* different commands need different templates
+* TextFSM returns a tabular processing result (as a list of lists)
+* this output is easily converted to csv format or to a list of dictionaries